3DS - Three Dimensions of Salvation

-From the Middle Ages in Europe, Roman Catholic Christendom (RC) has seen salvation as gaining a place in heaven.
-In the middle of the second millennium the Reformation questioned the RC means of gaining heaven (enacting the Mass and doing things to shorten the time in Purgatory), and found in the Scriptures the importance of the once-for-all sacrifice of Jesus Christ 1500 years earlier, which 'paid the price' for our sin and obtained justification.
-But they did not question the goal of salvation, to gain a place in heaven, though they gave it a different emphasis, often calling it 'justification' or "being made right with God".
+From the Middle Ages in Europe, Roman Catholic Christendom (RC) has seen salvation as gaining a place in heaven by belonging to the Church and doing good or religious duties in place of good (enacting the Mass and doing things to shorten the time in Purgatory).
+In the middle of the second millennium, the Reformation questioned the RC means of gaining heaven, and found in the Scriptures the importance of the once-for-all sacrifice of Jesus Christ 1500 years earlier, which 'paid the price' for our sin and obtained justification.
+(Perhaps the thousand years of RC before this were a time when God waited patiently for European humanity to be prepared?)

 The following are some of the people whom God used in widespread redisovery of Dimension 1 (incomplete list):